Our knowledge of orthopaedics. Your best health.

 Staying Healthy

 In most cases, bowed legs will naturally begin to straighten as the child grows.
-If bowed legs have not resolved by the age of 3 years, there may be an underlying cause, such as Blount’s disease or rickets.
+If bowed legs have not gone away by the age of 3 years, there may be an underlying cause, such as infantile Blount's disease or rickets.

-Adolescents occasionally have bowed legs.
+Adolescents (generally, ages 11 to 21 years) occasionally have bowed legs.
+This may be due to adolescent Blount's disease.
 In many of these cases, the child is significantly overweight.

 Cause